Terminal management via RS232 and API

 # CONTENT

-Managing content sharing.
-The content source must be selected in advance using the remote control or on the Conference control tab of the control panel.
+Content sharing management.
+The content source must be selected in advance using the remote control or on the Conference tab of the control panel.

 | Parameter | Description |